 We will build a supportive learning community for the Reaching Those Who Served students through advising and connecting them with their classmates as well as with each other.
 Community interaction will occur across the three partner universities through scheduled group web conferences at least once a semester.

 The three Research Grant project sites provide options for prospective students, including their preference for course delivery (face-to-face, online, or hybrid), depending on their personal circumstances as well as their curricular interests.
 We will ensure that students are aware of services available to them, such as counseling, student ombudsmen, and offices for students with disabilities.

-The Reaching Those Who Served funding period is from July 1, 2017 to June 30, 2020, but we expect its impact to be felt beyond this time.
+The Reaching Those Who Served funding period is from July 1, 2017 to June 30, 2020 with a one year extension, but we expect its impact to be felt beyond this time.
 The presence of veterans in programs will not only further those students’ career plans but also impact the experience of their classmates, especially those who work with them on group/collaborative projects.
 Dr. Roy and the rest of the project staff have a strong record of mentoring students and will continue to devote considerable time to furthering the students’ developing and professional connections.
 We have every reason to expect that Reaching Those Who Served students will enter the profession prepared to create local changes that will ripple out into national and even international impact.